serjum/spotify-playlist-downloader/README.md

 	    -V, --version                output the version number
 	    -u, --username [username]    Spotify Username (required)
 	    -p, --password [password]    Spotify Password (required)
-	    -l, --playlist [playlist]    Spotify URI for playlist -d, --directory [directory]  Directory you want to save the mp3s to, default: HOME/spotify-mp3s -g, --generate               Generate m3u playlist file
+	    -l, --link 	   [link/uri]    Spotify URI for playlist/album -d, --directory [directory]  Directory you want to save the mp3s to, default: HOME/spotify-mp3s -g, --generate               Generate m3u playlist file

-####So if you wanted to download "Top 100 Hip-Hop Tracks on Spotify".
+####So if you wanted to download playlist "Top 100 Hip-Hop Tracks on Spotify".
 You would use the following command:

 	spd -u yourusername -p yourpassword -l spotify:user:spotify:playlist:06KmJWiQhL0XiV6QQAHsmw

+####So if you wanted to download album "Epiphany".
+You would use the following command:
+	spd -u yourusername -p yourpassword -l spotify:album:44Z1ZEmOyois0QoAgfUxrD

 `spd` is the shorthand for `spotify-playlist-downloader`.
 You can use either one.